thiswillbeyourgithub/repeng/README.md

 # repeng fork

+** NOTE: keep in mind that this is an experimental repo, and a WIP actively maintained.
+I'm doing this to keep track of what I do.
+Don't hesitate to reach out for any remarks!
+But don't expect my code to be always coherent etc**

 This is a fork of [repeng](https://github.com/vgel/repeng/) made to organise the investigation mentioned [in this issue](https://github.com/vgel/repeng/issues/27).

 Specifically, things I intend to do are: